laurencetuchin/cpm-calculator-v2/src/pages/terms.md

 By accessing or using the Service You agree to be bound by these Terms and Conditions.
 If You disagree with any part of these Terms and Conditions then You may not access the Service.

-You represent that you are over the age of 18\.
+You represent that you are over the age of 18.
 The Company does not permit those under 18 to use the Service.

 Your access to and use of the Service is also conditioned on Your acceptance of and compliance with the Privacy Policy of the Company.
 Our Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your personal information when You use the Application or the Website and tells You about Your privacy rights and how the law protects You.
 Please read Our Privacy Policy carefully before using Our Service.

+## Calculator Usage

+The CPM calculators and other tools provided on this Service are for informational purposes only.
+While we strive to ensure accuracy, we make no guarantees about the results provided.
+Users should verify all calculations independently and not rely solely on our tools for making business decisions.

 ## Links to Other Websites